Finite Element Simulation of Modified Poisson-Nernst-Planck/Navier-Stokes Model for Compressible Electrolytes under Mechanical Equilibrium: Introduction

-Towards our goal of this study, the new multidimensional electrolyte model is simulated with the help of FE approach based open-source library FEniCS.
-The following structure is adopted in this article: The detailed mathematical formulation of the electrolyte model is explained in Section \ref{Sec:2}.
-Section \ref{Sec:3} provides the mathematical reformulation of the model in thermodynamic equilibrium and the associated dimensionless system.
-Section \ref{Sec:4} illustrates the detail of conforming FE approximation of the proposed model.
-Section \ref{Sec:5} shows numerical simulations of the multidimensional electrolyte model, including parametric study.
-Finally, some concluding remarks and outlook are provided in Section \ref{Sec:6} .
+The remainder of this paper is organized into five sections.
+In Section \ref{Sec:2}, we present the governing equations of our model.
+Section \ref{Sec:3} provides the mathematical reformulation of the model in thermodynamic equilibrium, the associated dimensionless system and boundary conditions.
+Section \ref{Sec:4} is designated for the weak formulation related to the proposed model.
+In Section \ref{Sec:5}, we present the practical application of our research through numerical simulations of the modified PNP/NS model, including the parametric studies.
+We conclude our work in Section \ref{Sec:6} by noting its main contributions and proposing further research avenues in this domain.